-I'm a Senior Software Engineer specialising in Svelte and Go, currently building eCommerce websites and a custom CMS at SOON_.
+I'm a Senior Fullstack Engineer specialising in Svelte and Go, currently building e-commerce websites and products at SOON_.

 A picture of me, Kyle Shepherd

-I'm Kyle, a Senior Software Engineer based in London with over six years of experience working in agencies on high-impact projects for global clients, such as Tom Dixon, White Cube and Belstaff.
-I specialise in Go and modern JavaScript frameworks like Svelte and React.
+I'm Kyle, a Senior Fullstack Engineer based in London with over six years of experience working in agencies on projects for global clients, such as Tom Dixon, White Cube and Belstaff.
+I specialise in modern JavaScript frameworks (Svelte/React), Go and Node.js.

-Currently, I work at SOON_, a London-based digital agency focused on eCommerce.
-Here, I've led the development of several large-scale web applications using SvelteKit and React, and helped build and maintain a suite of in-house services written in Go—including our custom CMS and image processing tools.
-My role spans the full stack, from frontend UI development to backend APIs and infrastructure, with deployments to Google Cloud Platform using tools like Helm, Terraform, and Kubernetes.
+Currently, I work at SOON_, a London-based digital agency focused on e-commerce.
+At this role, I've contributed to the development of several large-scale web applications using SvelteKit and React, and helped build and maintain a suite of in-house e-commerce services written in Go, including our custom CMS and image processing tools.
+I work across the full stack, from frontend development to backend APIs, and infrastructure, with deployments to Google Cloud Platform and AWS using tools like Terraform, and Kubernetes.

-Beyond development, I'm heavily involved in shaping features and functionality through planning and technical design.
-I also support team growth through code reviews and mentoring junior developers to ensure consistent, high-quality output.
+Alongside development, I'm involved in shaping features and functionality through planning and technical design.
+I also support team growth through code reviews and mentoring junior developers.

 Projects